(This article was published on 30 March 2020 and updated on 23 May 2025)

 Actions for management to take now

 • Evaluate the specific implications for your company based on the significant judgements and accounting policies applied under IFRS 17 and assess the impact on assumptions for measuring insurance contract liabilities.
+Provide clear and meaningful disclosures about judgements and assumptions made.

 • Assess whether the measurement of expected credit losses appropriately reflects the impact of economic uncertainty and external events.